DanSoup/Projects/html/project1-basicWebsite/README.md

 # CaS - HTML Project 1 - A Basic Website

 Welcome to Code and Stuff HTML Project 1.
 In this task you must follow a brief and build a website.
-Follow the instructions given below and host the project in your own GitHub repository.
-For instructions on read the [README](README.md) in the root folder of this repository.
+Follow the instructions given below and host the project in your own GitHub Page repository.
+For instructions on setting up and working in your GitHub Page repository read the [README](README.md) in the root folder of this repository.

 Remember to regularly commit your code!